Home: This page battery pack design

 Introduction to battery charger use

 Engineers hate rules without explanations.
 We don't want to hear "insert teeth guard while testing," we want to know why you should consider the teeth guard.
 This is because knowledge is power.
-This battery charger tutorial tries to answer all the questions about battery charger use.
+But in this modern world rules proceed from the place that platitudes proliferate, and even the technical writers don't understand them.
+This battery charger tutorial tries to answer all those kind of questions about battery charger use.

 Battery Charger Not working

-battery charger troubleshooting can be a pain in the world of smart chargers.
-Many of the new intelligent chargers need to see a voltage on the battery before they will start.
-This is a safety issue, to prevent the charger from arcing if the electrodes are shorted.
-Thus, my favorite trick of bashing the cables together to see if there is a spark won't work on these chargers.
-Also, if the battery is so low in voltage that the charger can't detect it, the charger won't turn on.
-In this case you need to bootstrap the battery by jumping it to another battery or finding a charger that doesn't have this safety feature.
+Battery charger troubleshooting can be a pain in the world of "smart chargers."
+You used to be able to just smack the two electrodes together to see if there was a spark.
+Now most of the new intelligent chargers need to see a voltage on the battery before they will start up.
+This is a safety issue, to prevent the charger from the aforementioned arcing when the electrodes are shorted.
+Thus, my favorite trick of bashing the cables together to see if there is a spark isn't a useful test.
+Also, if the battery voltage is so low that the charger can't detect it, the charger won't turn on.
+In this case you need to bootstrap the battery by jumping it to another battery or finding a charger that doesn't have this safety feature, (sorry!).
+This also means that you can't use these new chargers as power supplies unless you have a battery in parallel with them.

 Personal Safety Considerations